Gadnalf/android-studio-game-center/Phase2/README.md

 5. Gradle sync
 6. hit play

+### Accounts
+- GameCentre starts with the user logged in as a Guest.
+- In order to access username/password protected saves, navigate through GameHub to the Change Account screen.

 ### Possible null point error
 - If the null point exception error occur, wipe out the data from AVD manager.
 - How to wipe out: